Jackyuanx/topicGPT/true_outputs/1/generation_1.md

-[1] Environment (Count: 4): Involves the management and conservation of natural resources and ecosystems.
-[1] Immigration (Count: 1): Relates to policies and regulations concerning the movement of people across borders and their legal status.
+[1] Urban and Regional Planning (Count: 2): Involves the development and design of land use and the built environment, including the infrastructure passing into and out of urban areas, such as transportation, communications, and distribution networks.